California foster care and adoption guidelines

 You should also expect to pay for fingerprinting, medical examinations, court filing, and other adoption-related costs such as CPR classes or any necessary water safety classes.
 These requirements are usually no more than $100 to $300, and some of these expenses may be reimbursable after the adoption is finalized.

-List of California foster and adoption agencies by county:
+Find lists of California foster and adoption agencies by county on the California Kids Connection website.

 There are more than 55,000 children in foster care in California, about 34 percent of whom are placed with relatives.
 The majority will return home to live with their family as soon as the problems that caused their entry into care are sufficiently resolved.
 About 5,500 children are adopted each year, and about 2,000 California children need an adoptive family every day.